⚡TL;DR

 Here are some stats on their startups:

-So we got, a good model that supports entrepreneurship that gives back to their communities.
-That’s dope.
+It’s a good model that supports entrepreneurship which gives back to their communities.
+Hell yeah.

 Dive in Deeper